RESOURCES

 Beam Steering Applications

-Precise control over different types of beams has value across numerous industries.
+Precise control over different types of beams has value across numerous industries, enabling diverse applications such as optical sensing, imaging, LiDAR, quantum gate operations, and MIMO-enabled free-space optical communication.
 Examples include:

 • Medical: Beam steering guides lasers during delicate medical procedures, including laser eye surgery, skin resurfacing, and DNA sequencing.
 Electromagnetic beam steering is essential for treating cancer through proton therapy.